tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 			- soliders trying to gaurd ,them
 		- Puzzle
 		- Reward:
-			- info on collaboration between swamp goblins and the mindless: orders
+			- info on collaboration between swamp goblins and the mindless: orders to atack nearby homes piint, not includes a p3eice of infor on avoiding the stalk seer
+			-
 		- Steaks
 	- Mechanics
 		- 1x goblin curse spitter, 3x Glamoured human Brawler, 3x goblin assassin, optional rot beast if engaged